cloudflare/cloudflare-docs/content/cache/reference/csam-scanning.md

 In order to get CyberTipline API credentials, you can email the [espteam@ncmec.org](mailto:espteam@ncmec.org) to get an application started.
 Go to the [NCMEC website](https://www.missingkids.org/theissues/csam) for more information.
 Cloudflare will use the credentials you provide in order to create reports to NCMEC when potential CSAM is identified on your zones.

-Once you’ve verified your reporting email and entered your NCMEC credentials, scanning to identify potential CSAM will begin.
+Once you've verified your reporting email and entered your NCMEC credentials, scanning to identify potential CSAM will begin.

 ___